Paolo Ruggiero: Military career

-From January 2016 to February 2019, Ruggiero was appointed Deputy Commander of the NATO Allied Land Command (LANDCOM) in Izmir, Turkey.
+From January 2016 to February 2019, Ruggiero was appointed Deputy Commander of the NATO Allied Land Command (LANDCOM) in İzmir, Turkey.
 On 19 July 2019, he was appointed Deputy Supreme Allied Commander Transformation (DSACT) in Norfolk, Virginia, U.S.

 During his career, Ruggiero has held several positions in both the Italian Army General Staff (GS) and the Department of Defense.
 From 1997 to 2000, he was the Assistant Military Attaché at the Italian Embassy in Washington D.C.
-(USA).